 - Make sure that your vehicle is on level ground.

-- Check the oil level before starting the engine, or switch the engine off and wait 10 minutes for the oil to drain into the oil pan.
+- Check the oil level before starting the engine, or switch the engine off after warm up and wait 15 minutes for the oil to drain into the oil pan.

 - Remove the dipstick and wipe it with a clean, lint-free cloth.

 - Reinstall the dipstick and make sure it is fully seated.